Mixing fraction in classical novae: Numerical methods and assumptions

 \subsection{Helium mixing}

-In order to test whether the He-mixing has an effect on the WD-mixing meters, we calculated some nova models, including both the He- and WD-mixing (see the second paragraph of Sect.
+In order to test whether the He mixing has an effect on the WD mixing meters, we calculated some nova models, including both the He and WD mixing (see the second paragraph of Sect.
 3.1.1 and Fig.\,2 for details).
-Following the studies of Guo et al. (2021b), we mixed the accreted material with a given mass fraction of He-layer and WD material.
-Similar to the method of the WD-mixing, the He-mixing degrees can be modified by considering the various abundance of the He-rich material in the mixture.
-If we only consider the He-mixing during the outbursts, the He mass fraction in the already mixed envelope ($X_{\rm He}$) is contributed by the mixed He-shell and the accreted material.
-We suppose the mass ratio of the mixed He-shell to the already mixed envelope as the He-mixing fraction ($f_{\rm He}$), and set the He abundance in accreted material and He-shell to be $28\%$ and $100\%$, respectively.
+Following the studies of Guo et al. (2021b), we mixed the accreted material with a given mass fraction of He layer and WD material.
+Similar to the method of the WD mixing, the He mixing degrees can be modified by considering the various abundance of the He-rich material in the mixture.
+If we only consider the He mixing during the outbursts, the He mass fraction in the already mixed envelope ($X_{\rm He}$) is contributed by the mixed He shell and the accreted material.
+We assumed the mass ratio of the mixed He shell to the already mixed envelope as the He mixing fraction ($f_{\rm He}$), and set the He abundance in accreted material and He shell was $28\%$ and $100\%$, respectively.
 Thus, the He mass fraction can be calculated by $X_{\rm He}=f_{\rm He} + 0.28 \times (1-f_{\rm He})$, in which $0.28 \times (1-f_{\rm He})$ represents the He abundance contributed by the accreted material.
-Similarly, if we further consider both He-mixing and WD-mixing during the outbursts, then $X_{\rm He}=[f_{\rm He} + 0.28 \times (1-f_{\rm He})] \times (1-f_{\rm WD})$, in which $f_{\rm WD}$ is the given WD-mixing fraction.\footnote{ In the present work, we assume that the accreted material mixes first with the He-shell and then with the WD material (e.g. Starrfield et al. 1998). }
+Similarly, if we further consider both He mixing and WD mixing during the outbursts, then $X_{\rm He}=[f_{\rm He} + 0.28 \times (1-f_{\rm He})] \times (1-f_{\rm WD})$, in which $f_{\rm WD}$ is the given WD mixing fraction.\footnote{ We assumed that the accreted material mixes first with the He shell and then with the WD material (e.g. Starrfield et al. 1998). }